Benzyma/alx-pre_course/README.md

-Hi👋, I am Ebenezer, a ALX student
-My first readme
+Hi👋, I am Ebenezer, a ALX student.
+This is My first readme